30 free things to do in Edinburgh

-Another impressive building in Princes Street Gardens is the Scott Monument, a large victorian gothic tower, dedicated to Scottish Author Sir Walter Scott.
+Another impressive building in Princes Street Gardens is the Scott Monument, a large victorian gothic tower dedicated to Scottish Author Sir Walter Scott.
 Completed in 1844, at over 200 feet tall, it is an impressive structure in the gardens.
-It is possible to reach viewing platforms but there is a fee to do so... there is nothing stopping you from visiting the monument.
+It is possible to reach viewing platforms, but there is a fee to do so... nothing is stopping you from visiting the monument.

 Portobello Beach is a beach in Edinburgh, Scotland.
 The beach has been used for swimming and sunbathing since the late nineteenth century.
-Portobello Beach is one of the most popular beaches on the Firth of Forth coast with over 400 people using it every day during the summer months.
-It's possible to find cheap accommodation nearby as well as pubs and restaurants that serve locally sourced food.
+Portobello Beach is one of the most popular beaches on the Firth of Forth coast, with over 400 people using it every day during the summer months.
+It's possible to find cheap accommodation nearby and pubs and restaurants serving locally sourced food.

 The Elephant House

 This cafe on George IV Bridge street is famous for being one of the Cafes where JK Rowling wrote the Harry Potter series of books.
 A must-do pilgrimage for all Potterheads.